rburmorrison/go-argue/README.md

 A sassy Golang package for parsing command-line arguments.

+**Note:** This project is a work in progress.
+See the roadmap below for details.

 ## Installing

 Run `go get github.com/rburmorrison/go-argue/...`.

 ## Usage

-Creating a argument parser with argue takes three steps.
+Creating an argument parser with argue takes three steps.

 ```go
 package main